ritza-co/abbey/2023-11 - IAM Terraform article/article.md

 - An AWS account.
 Free tier is fine.
 If you don't have an account, sign up [here](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html?.nc2=h_ct&src=header_signup).
 - Docker, version 20 or greater.
 Docker allows you to run all commands in this tutorial, whether you're on Windows, Mac, or Linux.
 You're welcome to run commands directly on your machine instead, if you can handle differences that may occur.
 - Git and a GitHub account.

-> Terraform installed, AWS account up and running, IAM keys suitable for using with the terraform

 ## Configure database access in AWS IAM manually